1. Basic Operation of the Smartphone Version

 ■ Share with other devices

-Refer here for information on how to share your work using the Clip Studio Paint Cloud Service.
+Refer here for information on how to share your projects using the Clip Studio Paint Cloud Service.

-② Select the work you want to share in the dialog box that appears to select it.
+(2) Select the project you want to share in the dialog box that appears.

-④ Tap the service you want to share to share the duplicated file.
+(4) Tap the service you want to share the duplicated file.

-Note: Select [Export] to export the work to storage outside the app.
+Note: Select Export to export the project to storage outside the app.

-④ Select the file you want to open.
+From the menu that appears, tap Select from device and select the file you want to open.

-Importing and Exporting Works with Multiple pages in to and out of the app
+Importing and exporting projects with multiple pages into and out of the app

-By synchronizing with the Clip Cloud Service, you can share works with multiple pages between other devices.
+By synchronizing with the Clip Studio cloud, you can share projects with multiple pages between other devices.

 See the following for more details.

-In the Galaxy/Android version, to export a work file with multiple pages (cmc) via [Export] in the [File operation/share] dialog box, the file will be exported outside the app in a compressed zip file.
+In the Galaxy/Android version, to export a project file with multiple pages (cmc) via Export in the File operation/share dialog box, the file will be exported outside the app in a compressed zip file.

-Also, when loading a work with multiple pages from an external source, you need to compress the management folder (containing the management file (cmc) and page file (clip)) into a zip file.
+Also, when loading a project with multiple pages from an external source, you need to compress the management folder (containing the management file (cmc) and page file (clip)) into a zip file.

 ■ Saving in common formats